Amend fee schedule for tree permits

 Financial and Budgetary Impacts

-This ordinance increases most development permits and inspection fees by 7.5% to move closer to full cost recovery.
-This increase is in-line with the PP&R hourly rate increase for Tree Inspection services.
+This ordinance increases development permit and inspection fees by 5% to keep pace with annual cost increases.
+This increase is in‐line with the PP&R hourly rate increase for Tree Inspection services.
+The Development Violation Review fee is increased by more than 5% to bring that fee’s cost recovery in line with other fees assessed in development situations.

 No increases are proposed for non‐development permits, such as the tree removal application.

-Revenue projections resulting from this proposed fee increase are built into PP&R FY23 requested budget.
+Revenue projections resulting from this proposed fee increase are built into PP&R FY24 requested budget.

 Cost recovery.
 Staff tracked the average amount of time it takes to conduct directly‐related permit processes.
 In the case of UF, this means (a) depending on the situation, visiting the site to assess the tree and ensure that the tree information provided by the applicant is correct; (b) evaluating application information and determining which regulation(s) apply; and (c) creating documentation and providing a written response to the applicant.
 As with other agencies, fees must also cover the time it takes to attend development permit reviews, meetings and public hearings.
 In short, the amount of time it takes to provide the service was multiplied by the costs of labor, together with overhead, in order to determine full cost recovery.
 Therefore, the fees vary according to the permit type as well as the size and complexity of the permit process.